kevintruong/til/Pthreads,-Part-2:-Usage-in-Practice.md

 ## What happens if you don't call `pthread_join`?
 Finished threads will continue to consume resources.
 Eventually, if enough threads are created, `pthread_create` will fail.
-In practice, this is only an issue for long-runnning processes but is not an issue for simple, short-lived processes as all thread resources are automatically freed when the process exits.
+In practice, this is only an issue for long-running processes but is not an issue for simple, short-lived processes as all thread resources are automatically freed when the process exits.

 ## Should I use `pthread_exit` or `pthread_join`?